Skip to content

 A Closer Look

 In our view, credit cycle analysis requires art and science.
-We track key economic indicators that tend to behave differently in each phase of the cycle and put them into context using our credit cycle framework and collective experience.
-Currently, these indicators appear skewed toward downturn, but we believe the credit cycle remains in late cycle based on the strength of bottom-up fundamentals.
+We track key economic indicators that tend to behave differently in each phase of the cycle, and put them into context using our credit cycle framework and collective experience.
+Currently, these indicators appear divided between expansion/late cycle and downturn.
+We believe the credit cycle remains in late cycle based on the strength of bottom-up fundamentals.
 At this stage of the cycle, investors tend to focus on capital preservation and moving up in quality.

 What’s Next?